 There are five judging criteria, ranked in order of priority.
-The judging panel will assess each eligible application across these weighted technical criteria, and recommend the up to the top 20% of submissions to be invited for finalist interviews.
+The judging panel will assess each eligible application across these weighted technical criteria.
+Only applicants scoring in the top 20% may move to the finalist interview round.
 Note the budget will be reviewed for cost reasonableness, but will not be weighed in the evaluation criteria.

 a) Does the applicant demonstrate a clear, evidence-driven understanding of the problem?

-b) Is there a clear, evidence-driven rationale for why the applicant believes the intervention will be effective in preventing or reducing GBV?
+b) Is there a clear, evidence-driven rationale for why the applicant believes the intervention will be effective in addressing GBV and lead to improved environmental outcomes?

-c) How will the intended output of this intervention be valuable to beneficiaries, USAID and other stakeholders?
+d) How will the intended output of this intervention be valuable to beneficiaries, USAID, and other stakeholders?

 a) How does this intervention demonstrate an understanding of the local context?
 Has the team conducted a needs assessment and gender analysis (if so, they should be scored more highly)?
 Has the team developed partnerships that will furnish access or reduce barriers to sensitive and effective contextual and human-centered engagement?

-c) What measures are in place to protect any sensitive data or information (or the sources of that information) as well as the providers of that information as it is collected through the implementation process?
+d) What measures are in place to protect any sensitive data or information (or the sources of that information), as well as the providers of that information as it is collected through the implementation process?

-a) How can this intervention be tailored to fit the needs of new contexts, geographies?
+a) How can this intervention be tailored to fit the needs of new contexts and geographies?

 b) How can this intervention be generalized into a broader organizational or sectoral policy?